csmets/IP-Daily-Digest/README.md

-# IP Daily Digest - Global
+# [Decommissioned] IP Daily Digest - Global

+_No further updates will be done to this project.
+Feel free to fork and generate a report.
+This project was to help me better understand the organisation I used to work for, since then I've found no use and doesn't seem to get traffic thus it's decommission._

 Total IP delegations for the Globe.
 This is kept as a record for historical purposes.
 Data is taken from [APNIC FTP](https://ftp.apnic.net/)